Royal Society Inaugural Article Perspective: Multiferroics Beyond Electric-Field Control of Magnetism: Applications of multiferroics

 The ferroelectric domain walls in the hexagonal manganites are just a few angstroms thick, and can be moved around using small electric fields.
 The fact that they carry an associated, orientation-dependent conductivity suggests entirely new device concepts that could enable novel applications in storage or sensing.
+Challenges to realizing such devices include controlling the motion and position of the domain walls, as well as fast detection of the conduction state.